 If you don’t have the funds to offer a monetary payment or you’re launching a brand new product, then sending out product samples could be the best way to compensate your influencers.

-But remember, It’s important that the products you send to influencers align with their social media content, online audience, and previous partnerships so that you know they will be a good fit for your brand.
+But remember, it’s important that the products you send to influencers align with their social media content, online audience, and previous partnerships so that you know they will be a good fit for your brand.
 You should approach influencers who are active in your industry niche and are likely to be interested in receiving free products from your brand.
 Sending your products to a random list of influencers won’t generate the best results for your brand.
 Start with a batch of 15 or so influencers and scale up from there.
 Spend time building your initial list of influencers for your first product seeding campaign.
 Check out this recent post to get more tips on choosing between payment and product.

-How to approach new influencers
+How to approach new influencers about promoting your products

 The key to how to get influencers to promote your products is to explain why you think they will make a good fit for your brand.
 Tell the creator why you like their content, and say how it aligns with your brand values and the goals for your campaign.
 You should highlight how your products will be of interest to their audience and make connections between your brand and the influencer’s previous collaborations.